MidBoss: Making an Accessible Game Solo

 MidBoss, a possession-based, traditional, turn-based roguelike will have just come out when this is posted.
 It’s a game that I made mostly by myself over the course of four and a half years, creating the engine, graphics, sounds, and all of the code.

 My name is Emma Maassen, but you can call me Eniko.
-I’m a Dutch lesbian currently living in the United States.
+I’m a Dutch queer person currently living in the United States.
 Many of my friends belong to various minorities, so the mission statement for my studio – Kitsune Games – is ‘traditional gaming made accessible and diverse’.
 Accessibility is something I feel strongly about, both on a physical as well as a social level.

 In this post I’ll outline the things I did to make MidBoss more accessible for people with various limitations, and hopefully convince you that doing this doesn’t need to be the herculean task many think it is.